marietta-a/doodle-quest/README.md

 3. In the pop-up, use the default **Language** and set the **Difficulty**.
 4. Click the **"Create Adventure!"** button.
 5. Wait a few moments as the AI reads the page and builds your quest.
 A new browser tab will automatically open with your unique adventure!
-6. Explore the main scene, and then play the the game by clicking on the checking the boxes to find all the valid steps and win the game!
+6. Explore the main scene, and then play the game by checking the boxes to containing all the valid quests and win the game!

 ---